Staying on top of things at work can be overwhelming—especially when you oversee a team.

 Access your dashboard every day to:

-- Set up and update task progress.
+- Set up each task and update its progress.
 Manage a task whether it hasn’t started yet, is in progress, or is complete.

 - View progress charts of the plan and tasks.
-See if any particular tasks are running late, how buckets are progressing, and identify who on your team may be more overloaded with work than others.
+See if any items on your to-do list are running late, how buckets are progressing, and identify who on your team may be more overloaded with work than others.

 - See tasks on a calendar.
 Combine your tasks with external scheduling apps to view everything on your to-do list by week or month.

 - Change assignments and move and transfer tasks.
 For example, make changes if a new employee comes on or someone leaves your team.